 The war of words between China and Vietnam has intensified with China accusing her former South East Asian ally of "dreams" of regional domination.

-The war of words between China and Vietnam has intensified with China accusing her former South East Asian ally of "dreams" of regional domination.
+Background: The war of words between China and Vietnam has intensified with China accusing her former South East Asian ally of "dreams" of regional domination.
 China claimed that Vietnam was acting as the junior partner in the Soviet Union's drive for world domination.
 Meanwhile the victims of the dispute -- the Chinese living in Vietnam -- continue to pour across the border seeking refuge in China.

 SYNOPSIS: More than 150,000 refugees are estimated now to be living in China.
 They are concentrated in Yunnan Province and the Kwangsi Chuang Autonomous Region.
 The exodus which began several months ago has slowed down recently.
 Chinese officials attribute this to the onset of the rainy season.